ULL-MFP-AET/ull-mfp-aet.github.io/tema4-parsing-expression-grammars/pegjs.md

 NUMBER = _ digits:$[0-9]+ _ { return parseInt(digits, 10); }
 ```

+On the top level, the grammar consists of _rules_ (in our example, there are five of them).
+Each rule has
+- a _name_ (e.g. `integer`) that identifies the rule, and
+- a _parsing expression_ (e.g. `digits:[0-9]+`) that defines a pattern to match against the input text and
+- possibly contains some JavaScript code that determines what happens when the pattern matches successfully (e.g. `{ return parseInt(digits.join(""), 10); }`).

+A rule can also contain _human-readable name_ that is used in error messages (in our example, only the `integer` rule has a human-readable name).

+The parsing starts at the first rule, which is also called the _start rule_.

+* A rule name must be a JavaScript identifier.
+* It is followed by an equality sign `=`) and a parsing expression.
+*  If the rule has a human-readable name, it is written as a JavaScript string between the name and separating equality sign.
+* Rules need to be separated only by whitespace (their beginning is easily recognizable), but a semicolon (`;`) after the parsing expression is allowed.

 To produce the parser we compile it with `pegjs`:

 ```